 Heft 2: Aus den Kantaten Joh.
 Seb.
 Bachs [for two alto recorders]

 Heft 3: Aus den Kantaten G. Ph.
-Telemanns [for alto recorder]With so much emphasis being placed on the recorder as a solo and ensemble instrument during the late baroque period, it is easy to overlook the fact that it was also widely used as an orchestral instrument.
-These three highly useful volumes of orchestral studies, edited by Linde Höffer von Winterfeld, bring together the most important solo passages for one or more recorders from the cantatas of Johann Sebastian Bach and Georg Philipp Telemann.
-A fourth volume containing excerpts from the works of George Frederick Handel is regrettably out of print and no longer available.
+Telemanns [for alto recorder] Heft 4: Aus den Opern u.
+Oratorien G. F. Hăndels [for alto and sopranino recorder]With so much emphasis being placed on the recorder as a solo and ensemble instrument during the late baroque period, it is easy to overlook the fact that it was also widely used as an orchestral instrument.
+These four highly useful volumes of orchestral studies, edited by Linde Höffer von Winterfeld, bring together the most important solo passages for one or more recorders from the cantatas of Johann Sebastian Bach and Georg Philipp Telemann.
+The fourth volume containing excerpts from the operas and oratorios of George Frederick Handel was long out of print but is once again available as well.

 For the beginning recorder player wanting to make an initial foray into the extensive literature for solo recorder with keyboard accompaniment, these two anthologies, each containing a totally different selection of music, provide a broad assortment of well-chosen, musically-interesting, and intelligently-edited pieces suitable for study and performance at the same time one is working one's way through a beginning recorder method, such as Vol I and II of the Orr method mentioned above.
 The recorder parts are arranged in progressive order of difficulty, and the first few pieces, which use only two or three notes, can be played from the very first few days of study.
 The piano parts are also extremely simple technically but are effectively written.